-Ray’s final stop is in Bangna, just outside the heart of Bangkok.
-Concordian International School is a trilingual IB World School, greatly expanded over the last few years.
+Ray's final stop, just outside the heart of Bangkok, was Concordian International School.
+This trilingual, IB World School has greatly expanded over the last few years.
 The new facilities have increased students’ academic and sports opportunities.
 One example: an episode of Top Chef Thailand was filmed in the new, state-of-the-art Home Economics kitchen!

 From Bangkok, Ray flew to Hong Kong to rekindle old relationships and create new ones.
 He caught up with Independent Schools Foundation Academy Head of School Dr. Malcolm Pritchard, who has maintained a long and supportive relationship with Search Associates (SEARCH).
 This very progressive, bilingual academy delivers a strong IB curriculum.

 Ray also stopped in at Victoria Shanghai Academy (VSA), another Hong Kong school long associated with SEARCH.
 Established in 1965, VSA is a bilingual IB World School, right near Aberdeen Harbour.
 High School Principal Chris Coates greeted Ray warmly.

 At Canadian International School Hong Kong (CISHK), overlooking Aberdeen Harbour, Ray visited with outgoing Head of School David Baird, who will be retiring from international education.
 This IB World School offers all three programmes.
 Its high school also offers the Ontario School Secondary Diploma, vital for Canadian students.